Ratio.City in-app payments

 Design process

 The first step was to set up the IA: this was a complex task that took time to figure out.
-We worked together with the industry and sales teams who held most knowledge on current processes.
+I worked together with the industry and sales teams who held most knowledge on current processes.

 ‘It was clear and straightforward to do - very similar to other programmes I have used’